halstonblim/ai-job-search/README.md

 **Built-In Resilience**
 * The framework automatically catches and logs errors (network failures, unexpected page content, etc.) and modifies the handoff chain.
 That way, individual failures don’t stop the overall process.

----

-This entire process is split into two stages:

-1. **Job Searcher**: Gathers a list of job posting URLs.
-2. **Job Screener**: Takes those URLs and, in parallel, evaluates each one against the user’s resume and preferences.
-For every job URL, it returns a fit score and a short rationale explaining why it’s a good (or poor) match.

 ## Example